New BSc students 2026

 Get in touch with us

-We are here to answer any questions you might have and help you in your decision-making process.
-E-mail us at bsc.admissions@hhs.se, call us at + 46 8 736 90 00 (ask for BSc Admissions).
+We are here to answer any questions you might have.
+E-mail us at bsc.admissions@hhs.se or call us at + 46 8 736 90 00 (ask for Bachelor Admissions).

 Ask our students anything about studying at SSE and life as a student in Stockholm.
-Chat with them here.
+Chat with them through our chat platform Unibuddy here.
+Press "content" on that page to view blog posts from our ambassadors about student life in Stockholm, their study time at SSE, and useful tips.

 Housing